A broader no-code AI agent platform for customer support, sales, workflows, integrations, and omnichannel automation.

 | Support operations depth | Focused workflow | Deep enterprise tooling |

-| Published starting price | $29 AI seat | Suite plans start at $19 per agent/month |
+| Published starting price | $29 AI seat | Suite plans start at $19 per agent/month billed annually |

-| Advanced AI pricing | Provider choice or managed seat | Add-ons and plan layering |
+| Advanced AI pricing | Provider choice or managed seat | Copilot and QA add-ons; Suite + Copilot bundles from $155 |

 | Self-hosted option | Via Zchat | Cloud only |